se2p/pynguin/README.md

 Before you begin, ensure you have met the following requirements:
 - You have installed Python 3.10 (the support for 3.11, 3.12, 3.13 and 3.14 is experimental).

-  **Attention:** Pynguin now requires Python 3.10!
+  **Attention:** Pynguin now requires at least Python 3.10!
 Older versions are no longer supported!
 - You have a recent Linux/macOS/Windows machine.